 UCLA Meningioma Research Laboratory Optimizing Neurosurgical Outcomes

-Assistant Professor Isaac Yang, M.D.
+Associate Professor Isaac Yang, M.D.

 Our research in the Meningioma Research Laboratory is focused on optimizing prognosis, neurosurgical outcomes and characterizing optimal adjuvant treatment for an individualized therapeutic strategy for patients with brain tumors.
 More specifically, we are focused on meningiomas that are the second most common primary brain tumor.
 While most meningiomas are benign, there remains a subset of these tumors that are aggressive, recurrent or refractory to treatment.
 These higher grade and recurrent meningiomas are expected to have an antigen on the surface of the cell, which gives off intruder signals to the immune system, and appear different than the benign tumor cell.
 We are using a stain to identify these intruder cells that translates to a more precise prognosis to reach an optimal treatment for brain tumors.
 We are also applying this staining identification strategy to other forms of brain tumors.

 UCLA Neurosurgery Clinical Quality Program